Disparities in Enrollment Decline in Community College Developmental Education

 While the proportions of White and Black students in developmental education are decreasing, the share of Latinx students has risen to 29%.
 This aligns with the increase of Latinx community college students, while community college enrollment among White and Black students has declined during this period.

-Have you ever taken a remedial course? (by race)
+Are you enrolled in a remedial course? (by race)

 When examining enrollment rates by race/ethnicity, we see that all groups experienced declines from 2016 to 2020.
 However, the changes are more pronounced for White students, whose enrollment decreased by 35%, compared to a 31% decrease for Latinx students and a 26% decrease for Black students.
 As has been the case historically, students of color remain more likely to enter remedial education than their White peers.
 In 2020, roughly one in five Black and Latinx students were enrolled in a remedial course, compared to less than one in eight White students.